Open rates can be a useless metric

 Even if they’re interested in your message, they may wait to reply due to other commitments.

-Additionally, some recipients may open your email after seeing the subject line but still need to read the rest.
+Additionally, some recipients may open your email after seeing the subject line but fail to read the full content.

-Therefore, they aren’t absorbing the context of the email.
-You’ve done a good enough job with the “hook” of the subject line to convince them to open the email, but that doesn’t mean they’ve read all the content.
+Therefore, they miss the full context of the email.
+You’ve done a good enough job with the “hook” of the subject line to convince them to open the email, yet they may stop reading after the first few lines.

 Also, note that many email service providers (ESPs) automatically mark emails as open, inflating the numbers.
 Under these circumstances, the best thing you can do is track other, more meaningful metrics, such as subscriber engagement and click-through rates.